-On the internal logic and external implications of ethnonationalist escalation in Bosnia and Herzegovina the question posed above: Yes, radicalization pays off.
+On the internal logic and external implications of ethnonationalist escalation in Bosnia and Herzegovina et me begin with an immediate answer to the question posed above: Yes, radicalization pays off.
 That, at least, is the lesson embraced by a significant part of the political elite in Bosnia and Herzegovina, who have followed this school of thought for at least the last decade and a half.
 The current crisis is only the culmination and acceleration of these processes which are now showing their destructive force to the eyes of the world.
 This has its effects, both internal (mobilization of voters) and external (strengthening of position towards Western powers), but at the same time its internal and external causes.
 It has deep roots in the political culture of this country, but also in the behavior of the so-called international community.